-Wee ones: If the tower uses blue, red, green, white and yellow bricks, how many colors is that?
+Wee Ones: If the tower uses blue, red, green, white and yellow bricks, how many colors is that?

-Little kids: If you're in charge of adding 70 bricks onto the tower, and you're counting the bricks by 10s, what numbers do you say?
+Little Kids: If you're in charge of adding 70 bricks onto the tower, and you're counting the bricks by 10s, what numbers do you say?

-Big kids: 8 layers of bricks stack 3 inches tall.
+Big Kids: 8 layers of bricks stack 3 inches tall.
 How many layers stack to 1 foot?
 (Reminder: A foot has 12 inches.)

-Wee ones: 5 colors.
+Wee Ones: 5 colors.

-Little kids: 10, 20, 30, 40, 50, 60, 70.
-Bonus: The following Monday.
+Little Kids: 10, 20, 30, 40, 50, 60, 70.

-Big kids: 32 layers.
 Bonus: 90,000 bricks of each color.